bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_selector.md

 ## 1. Usage
 The function fiber_selector is used to sample from a set of quantified fiber tracts geerated using the MuscleDTI_Toolbox in a way that uniformly and optimally characterizes the muscle's architectural properties.
 A two stage selection process is used:

   a.
 First, the quality algorithm described in Heemskerk et al, 2008 is implemented, but updated to account for the inclusion of curvature in the architectural computations.
-Specifically, the fibers are selected for having:
+Specifically, the fiber tracts are selected for having:

-  * monotonically increasing values in the Z direction.
+    * Monotonically increasing values in the Z direction.
 This prevents errors due to overfitting in the Z direction;

-  * minimum length (in mm, specified by the user based on their knowledge of the expected muscle geometry);
+    * A reasonable minimum length (in mm, specified by the user based on their knowledge of the expected muscle geometry);

-  * reasonable pennation angles (in degrees, specified by user; a value of 0 (zero) is suggested;
+    * A reasonable range of pennation angles (in degrees, specified by user based on their knowledge of the expected muscle geometry);

-  * reasonable curvature values (in m^-1, specified by user based on their knowledge of the expected muscle geometry); and
+    * A reasonable maximum curvature value (in m^-1, specified by user based on their knowledge of the expected muscle geometry); and

-  * within the 95% confidence interval for length, pennation angle, and curvature set by the surrounding 24 tracts.
+    * Values that lie within the 95% confidence interval for length, pennation angle, and curvature set by the surrounding 24 tracts.

 ## 2. Syntax
  [final_fibers, final_curvature, final_angle, final_distance, qual_mask, num_tracked, mean_fiber_properties, mean_apo_properties] = ...